bhushtix/Simple-Program-for-Learning-Python/README.md

 # Simple-Program-for-Learning-Python
-A very simple program to convert camel cases to a normal sentence by putting an underscore after every word that had been capitalized.
+1) A simple program to separate a camel case on the basis of capital letters and adding an underscore.